snt-arg/iMarker_sensors/README.md

   - `getColorFrame`: fetching color frames from the RealSense camera
   - `stopPipeline`: stopping the pipeline and releasing memory

+## Calibration

+You might need to calibrate the cameras, specially for the dual-vision sensors, if you are using the sensor for the first time.
+To do this, follow the instructions in the [calibration page](/src/csr_sensors/sensors/calibration/README.md).

 ## 🚀 Running the Code

 ⚠️ As mentioned before, the current repository is a sub-module and wrapped by [GUI-enabled standalone version](https://github.com/snt-arg/csr_detector_standalone) and [ROS-based version](https://github.com/snt-arg/csr_detector_ros) frameworks.
 Accordingly, take a look at the mentioned repositories to see examples of using sensors.